matthewsides/Networking/README.md

 The Cloud is referred to as a computer network that exists within or is part of a cloud computing infrastructure.A  cloud is a collection of computer systems.Cloud computing fudementally refers to the storage and accessing of data and programs over the internet instead of through a computer's harddrive.The cloud's benefits stem from the collaborative nature, allowing the alteraction of a document simintanouseasly or in real time.

 However a disadvantage of using cloud is that internet access is required, otherwise the information stored is unattainable.
 Whilst in certain instances storing files on the cloud may require a form of capital, the payment scheme is usually a monthly or yearly plan that opts to establish the pricing based on the amount of storage allocated.
+In addition failure to supply capital and meet deadlines, generally leads to a foreclosure of the space charted, meaning that the information stored will not be avliable unless a payment is made.